 Grasmere is a paradise for walkers being surrounded by some of the Lake District’s most dramatic and beautiful scenery.
 There are walks for all abilities from the front door from the rigours of the Fairfield Horseshoe, Helm Crag and Silver How to low level walks to Ambleside along the coffin trail or to the Lake in Grasmere and Rydal Water.

-As well as clusters of quaint houses around the fourteenth century church and village green, Grasmere has a thriving community with a quirky, fun side.
-It boasts a newsagent selling England’s largest collection of jigsaws, a restaurant with cow themed décor and a shop where the merchandise features the endearing Lakeland Herdwick sheep, championed by Beatrix Potter.
+As well as clusters of quaint houses around the 14th-century church and village green, Grasmere has a thriving community with a quirky, fun side.
+It boasts a newsagent selling England’s largest collection of jigsaws, a restaurant with cow-themed decor and a shop where the merchandise features the endearing Lakeland Herdwick sheep, championed by Beatrix Potter.

 This comfortable apartment is found within a traditional Lakeland slate building, in the centre of Grasmere, with wonderful fells views from every room.
 The entrance is via an external mahogany staircase leading up from the car park.
 The front door reveals a delightful open-plan living, kitchen and dining area, with an original slate wall, overlooking the pretty River Rothay and the Fairfield range of fells.
 The living area has a comfortable, leather sofa, Freesat TV, and a DVD player.
 The beautiful oak kitchen is fully equipped with integrated appliances: dishwasher, washer/dryer, fridge/freezer, electric oven with induction hob and a microwave.